 The possibility of time travel has occupied both great scientific minds and sci-fi lovers for quite a long time now.
-Despite the fact that it is considered impossible by most physicists, there are still theories that could really work.
-Here are 5 most interesting ones:
+Despite the fact that it is considered impossible by most physicists, there are still time travel concepts that could really work.

 1. Cosmic strings